 We are focusing our initial efforts on drug candidates for rare diseases that we believe will qualify for orphan drug designation.
 We are developing our lead drug candidate, rivipansel (previously referred to as GMI-1070), for the treatment of vaso-occlusive crisis, or VOC, one of the most severe complications of sickle cell disease.
 Rivipansel has received both orphan drug designation and fast track designation from the U.S. Food and Drug Administration, or FDA, for the treatment of VOC.
 In October 2011, we entered into a license agreement with Pfizer under which we were responsible for the clinical development of rivipansel through the completion of a Phase 2 clinical trial.
 Following our completion of the Phase 2 clinical trial in April 2013, Pfizer is now responsible for all further clinical development, regulatory approval and potential commercialization of rivipansel for all indications and Pfizer has commercial rights to rivipansel worldwide.
-Pfizer had advised us through the joint steering committee established under the license agreement that they intend to begin enrolling patients for a Phase 3 clinical trial of rivipansel in the second half of 2014.
-In July 2014, we were notified by Pfizer that an agreement had been reached with the FDA under a special protocol assessment, or SPA, for the Phase 3 trial.
+In July 2014, Pfizer reached an agreement with the FDA under a special protocol assessment, or SPA, for the Phase 3 trial.
+However, in September 2014, we were informed by Pfizer that initiation of the Phase 3 clinical trial with rivipansel will be significantly delayed due to a manufacturing development issue impacting formulated drug supply.
+Pfizer advised us that the issue is under review and noted that upon identifying the specific cause and associated remedy of the manufacturing issue, we will be advised of a more specific timeframe regarding the commencement of the Phase 3 study.

 Building on our experience with rivipansel, we are developing a pipeline of other glycomimetic drug candidates.
 Our second most advanced drug candidate, GMI-1271, is a specific E-selectin inhibitor, which we are developing to be used in combination with chemotherapy to treat patients with acute myeloid leukemia, or AML, and potentially other hematologic cancers.
 In June 2014, we commenced a Phase 1 clinical trial to evaluate the safety, tolerability and pharmacokinetics of GMI-1271 for the treatment of AML.
 The single-site Phase 1 trial of GMI-1271 is a randomized, double-blind, placebo-controlled, single ascending intravenous dose study of GMI-1271 in 28 healthy adult subjects.
-Three dose levels of GMI-1271 will be tested.
-We anticipate the final data being available in the second half of 2014.
-Our next planned study is a Phase 1/2 trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.
+Three dose levels of GMI-1271 were tested.
+The dosing was completed in July, and we anticipate the final data being available by the end of 2014.
+We plan to initiate a Phase 1/2 trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.